-The Trail links together 32 historic communities.
-These communities provide services, such as accommodations, dining, transportation and entertainment.
+The trail connects over 30 picturesque communities.
+These communities provide accommodations, dining, transportation and entertainment.
 Our advertisers live and work in these communities and are available to help you plan your trip, provide the services you require, or supply the information you need.
-Please select from the following categories to find the services you need along the Trail:
+Check out Hiker Services for more details of the services along the Trail.

-The East Coast Trail is being developed and maintained by the 'award winning' East Coast Trail Association.
-The Association is a member driven, volunteer based, registered charity formed in 1994 with the mission to develop, maintain and operate the East Coast Trail.
-We do not charge entry fees for the use of the Trail, nor do we charge fees for participation in our public hiking program.
-If you like what we are doing, and you wish to help protect and preserve this treasured resource, you can show your support by taking out a fully tax receipted annual or life membership, making a financial donation, volunteering your time and expertise, or any combination of the above.
+The East Coast Trail is managed by the East Coast Trail Association.
+The Association is a member-based, volunteer-supported registered charity.
+Its mission is to develop, maintain and protect the East Coast Trail.
+There are no entry fees for the use of the Trail, nor fees for participation in our public hiking program.

 News & Announcements

 The Northeast Avalon Regional Planning Process - Show your Support

 Friday, February 24, 2017

 If you love our coastline and the East Coast Trail, the opportunity to protect and preserve our coastal heritage is coming your way, through the Northeast Avalon regional planning process (NEAR).
 A series of public visioning meetings are planned, with two taking place next week.
 The NEAR region includes . . . [ Read more ]

 Request for Proposals: Business Development Strategy, Marketing and Communications